 Breast-cancer.net is a deep resource for information about breast cancer and its signs, symptoms, and treatments.
 All content is doctor reviewed and this website also discusses many day-to- day living , family, and insurance issues that may impact you or someone close to you who has been affected by the disease.
-Early diagnosis is the key to survival when it comes to any type of cancer and we encourage you to share this knowledge with others who may benefit from it .Our well documented articles with citations will help your research path and the more you learn, the better your outcome on many levels will be.
-The acclaimed EBSCO Health Library, which is URAC accredited, is an extensive database of over 35,000 evidence based medical and healthy living articles is accessible from this website.
+Early diagnosis is the key to survival when it comes to any type of cancer and we encourage you to share this knowledge with others who may benefit from it .Our well-documented articles with citations will help your research path and the more you learn, the better your outcome on many levels will be.

 Breast Cancer Screening

 Just the term Breast Cancer can instill fear into the heart of any woman.
 In today’s world, breast cancer survival and a healthy outcome is becoming more possible with medical advances and education.
 The key to fighting it is EARLY diagnosis and knowledge.